Olympics-IOC board approves new sports, including cricket, for LA 2028 Games

 Each host city, under IOC rules approved a few years ago, can request the inclusion of several sports for their edition of the Games.

-"These proposals have been accepted as a package by they IOC Executive Board," IOC President Thomas Bach told a press conference at the end of the executive board meeting.
+"These proposals have been accepted as a package by the IOC Executive Board," IOC President Thomas Bach told a press conference at the end of the executive board meeting.

+"Taking into consideration that these proposals and these sports are fully in line with the sports culture of our hosts in 2028, with the American sports culture, they will showcase iconic American sports to the world while bringing at the same time international sports to the Unites States."

 The IOC session, starting on Sunday, will now have to rubberstamp the board's recommendation.